Gerda Klein recounts her liberation by the American Army from a concentration camp

 Malgorzata sent me a link to this video with the words, “I knew this story but I never saw her own testimony.
 If you don’t know it, it’s worth watching, but you will cry in spite of the happy ending.”
 And indeed, I began tearing up only a few minutes into the video.

 This is a five-minute monologue (posted by the USC Shoah Foundation) in which Gerda Klein , a Jewish Pole put in the camps by the Nazis, recounts her liberation by the American Army after three years in captivity (not counting her earlier confinement in a ghetto).
 In fact, she later married the American soldier who liberated her, also a Jew.
-It’s an amazing story.
+It’s an amazing story, and she tells it very well.

 Do watch it: click to enlarge, and there are English subtitles though she speaks in English: